 Cross-Site Scripting (XSS) Vulnerabilities

 One of the most significant security risks associated with local storage is its vulnerability to Cross-Site Scripting (XSS) attacks.
 If a malicious script gains access to your website through an XSS vulnerability, it can read, modify, or delete all data stored in local storage.
-This is particularly concerning for text storage applications that handle sensitive documents or personal information.
+This is particularly concerning for text storage applications that handle sensitive documents or personal information, and it underscores why the OWASP XSS guidance should be embedded into every secure coding checklist.

 Unlike cookies with the HttpOnly flag, local storage data is always accessible to JavaScript, making it an attractive target for attackers.
 This means that any XSS vulnerability in your application could potentially expose all stored text data to malicious actors.